 - 1. Each Party consents to the submission of a claim to arbitration under this Section in accordance with this Treaty. - 2.
-The consent under paragraph 1 and the submission of a claim to arbitration under this Section shall satisfy the requirements of: - (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the parties to the dispute; [and] - (b) Article II of the New York Convention for an "agreement in writing"; and - (c) Article I of the Inter-American Convention for an "agreement."]
+The consent under paragraph 1 and the submission of a claim to arbitration under this Section shall satisfy the requirements of: - (a) Chapter II of the ICSID Convention (Jurisdiction of the Centre) and the ICSID Additional Facility Rules for written consent of the parties to the dispute; and - (b) Article II of the New York Convention for an "agreement in writing."